-Medical school application is highly competitive where it absolutely pays if you stand out, which Alex did by starting this Dream Team.
-Today, he shares with us why he started it, who he reached out to, and how all this inspiring endeavor came about.
-Providing 1500 hours a day, 6 days a week of volunteers, draw upon Alex’ experiences and maybe you could start something similar at your campus, at your hospital.
+Applying to medical school is highly competitive, so it absolutely pays if you stand out, which Alex did by starting the Dream Team at UF.
+Today, he shares with us why he started it, who he reached out to, and how this inspiring endeavor came about.
+Providing 1,500 hours a day, 6 days a week of volunteers, drawing upon Alex’ experiences and maybe you could start something similar at your campus, at your hospital.

 Alex’s journey to medical school: